MANUALS: SOCCER, REGULAR SEASON

 A. Administrators from both schools need to come to an agreement.
 The contest may be considered complete with the existing score becoming the final score, or the contest may be postponed and continued from the point of interruption, at a time mutually agreed to by both schools.

-B. If a regular season game that has been suspended cannot be completed by the ninth Friday of the football season, that game will be considered final at the point of suspension.
-All necessary points will be awarded at that time.
+If a regular season game that has been suspended prior to halftime or after halftime and no winner can be determined and it cannot be completed by the beginning of the post season, that game will be a tie.

 Lightning Safety